Our Services

 Helpful Resources

-Mood and sleep are deeply connected through shared neurotransmitters, stress responses and circadian rhythms, so treating them together often leads to faster improvement, fewer medications and a lower risk of relapse.
+Mood and sleep are tightly linked through shared neurotransmitters, stress hormones, and circadian rhythms.
+Because depression and insomnia reinforce each other, treating them together—rather than separately—often leads to faster recovery, reduced medication use, and lower relapse risk.

 It's common to experience low mood or depression alongside sleep problems.
 In fact, research shows up to 75% of people with depression also struggle with insomnia or other sleep disturbances.1 Because mood and sleep are deeply intertwined, most doctors address both issues at the same time.
 This integrated approach can lead to better results faster and reduce the need for multiple medications down the road.